petervflocke/Pico-CatanDice/Readme.md

     - random time between button pressed
     - value of a two floating ADC inputs

-- Dynamicly animate generating the numbers.
-Here pretend to be a slot machine with some simple sound efects
+- Animate generated numbers.
+Here pico pretends to be a slot machine with some simple sound efects

-- Speak out result
+- Speak out result (showing is boring and pic has a lot of memory for some wav-data)

-- Show statistics from this game and all prevoius saved on a sd-card
+- Show statistics from this game and all prevoius saved on a sd-card, to check if it is really [random](https://dilbert.com/strip/2001-10-25).

 ## Miscelenius

-- Check 3D folder for enclousure
+- Check 3D folder for enclousure (you may need a file to let usb and sd card in)

 - Check docs & wiring folder for schematics and some pictures from DIY